sminliwu/sminliwu.github.io/projects/LoomPedals/index.md

 The TC2, which stands for "Thread Controller 2" to appropriately set itself apart from the TC1, is a modern implementation of a Jacquard loom.
 In today's terms, "Jacquard" is a category of loom, defined by having some mechanism (the Jacquard mechanism) that can control warps individually via two-dimensional binary data.
 The TC2 is a "digital" Jacquard loom in the sense that it uses many modern computing technologies to implement a Jacquard mechanism.
 Rather than a physical punch card, it reads the draft from a bitmap image file.
 Additionally, the TC2 receives this bitmap row-by-row via a WiFi connection hosted by another computer.

+Having gone over the textile technologies that this project integrates, let's go to the electronics and silicon-based computing tech.

 ### Dependencies

 This project uses: